misiektoja/spotify_monitor/README.md

 <a id="spotify-oauth-app"></a>
 ### Spotify OAuth App

 OAuth app credentials are optional in v3.0.
 They enable the legacy Spotify Web API Client Credentials path for track metadata and playlist owner metadata.
-The tool keeps this path first for working existing apps then falls back automatically when Spotify returns a restricted response.
+Configure them only when you already have an existing app with verified legacy endpoint access.
+The tool keeps this path first for a working app then falls back automatically when Spotify returns a restricted response.

-Spotify documents new Development Mode restrictions and the February 2026 migration timeline in its [official migration guide](https://developer.spotify.com/documentation/web-api/tutorials/february-2026-migration-guide).
-You do not need to create a new app for `spotify_monitor` because the anonymous web-player backend supplies all metadata fields used by monitoring and friend listing.
+Apps created under the current Development Mode restrictions are not useful for this legacy path.
+Do not create a new app for `spotify_monitor` because the anonymous web-player backend supplies all metadata fields used by monitoring and friend listing.

-To obtain the credentials:
+If you already have a working existing app:

 - Log in to [Spotify Developer dashboard](https://developer.spotify.com/dashboard)

-- Create a new app

-- For **Redirect URL**, use: `http://127.0.0.1:1234`
-   - The URL must match exactly as shown, including not having a `/` at the end
-   - When copying the link via right-click, some browsers may add an extra `/` to the URL

-- Select **Web API** as the intended API
+- Open the existing app which still has verified legacy endpoint access

 - Copy the **Client ID** and **Client Secret**